Garik-create/Garik-create/README.md

 # Hi there 👋

-My name id Igor Zavalin.
+My name is Igor Zavalin.
 I'm living in Moscow, Russia.
 I'm a Java-developer.

 ## Technologies & Tools
 - Spring Boot